wso2/docs-is/en/docs/learn/configuring-oidc-federated-idp-initiated-logout.md

 !!! note

     If logout is successful in WSO2 IS, it will respond with `200 OK`.
-If there are any server-side errors or client errors(Eg: claim validation fails), it will respond with `Bad Request` or `Internal Server Error`.
+If there are any server-side errors or client errors(e.g., claim validation fails), it will respond with `Bad Request` or `Internal Server Error`.

 ![oidc-fed-idp-init-logout-scenario](../assets/img/tutorials/oidc-fed-idp-init-logout-scenario.png)

 ## Trying out the flow with WSO2 Identity Server

-To demonstrate the OIDC federated identity provider initiated logout, this tutorial uses two WSO2 identity servers which that run on ports, 9443 (Primary IS) and 9444 (Secondary IS), and two sample web applications, **Pickup-Dispatch** and **Pickup-Manager**.
-In this scenario Secondary IS acts as a federated OIDC identity provider and **Pickup-Dispatch** and **Pickup-Manager** act as **Application1** and **Application2** respectively.
+To demonstrate the OIDC federated identity provider initiated logout, this tutorial uses two WSO2 identity servers which run on ports, 9443 (Primary IS) and 9444 (Secondary IS), and two sample web applications, **Pickup-Dispatch** and **Pickup-Manager**.
+In this scenario, Secondary IS acts as a federated OIDC identity provider and **Pickup-Dispatch** and **Pickup-Manager** acts as **Application1** and **Application2** respectively.
 The following section provides a guide for configuring the OIDC federated identity provider initiated logout and trying it out with the sample applications.

-1. Configure Primary IS as a service provider in the Secondary IS
+1. Configure Primary IS as a service provider in the Secondary IS.
-2. Configure Secondary IS as an identity provider in the Primary IS
+2. Configure Secondary IS as an identity provider in the Primary IS.
-3. Configure Pickup Dispatch in Primary IS
+3. Configure Pickup Dispatch in Primary IS.
-4. Configure Pickup Manager in Secondary IS
+4. Configure Pickup Manager in Secondary IS.

 !!! note